 To give your testimonials a head start in gaining your customer’s trust, there are a few best practices you can follow.

 Make your testimonials specific and value-based

-One of the reasons Basecamp’s testimonials are so compelling is because they’re specific and they describe the value the company or individual gained from using the product.
+Basecamp’s testimonials are so compelling because they’re specific, and they describe the value the company or individual gained from using the product.

 If you’re going to use a well-known name, make it a relevant one

 Everyone has seen celebrity endorsements for products, and often using a recognizable name can bolster a testimonial’s value.
 But make sure the name fits with your product.
-Using a famous name that has no correlation or credibility with your product’s audience can backfire and make you seem less trustworthy.
+Using a famous name with no correlation or credibility with your product’s audience can backfire and make you seem less trustworthy.